GMontaque/project1-st-nazaire-raid/README.md

 ## Testing

-- i have tested the website in different broswers such as google, firefox and edge
+- I have tested the website in different broswers such as google, firefox and edge
-- on each browser i have gone into the dev tools and tested the websiet at different screen sizes
+- On each browser i have gone into the dev tools and tested the website at different screen sizes
 - I have used lighthouse to test the website as per the image below:

 ![iamge showing page speed report pc result](assets/images/pagespeed-report-pc.PNG)